S-Ashcroft/S-Ashcroft.github.io/aboutus.md

 To get in touch, email me at: [Sam@labreport.org](mailto:sam@labreport.org)

 Sam holds an Undergraduate degree in Psychology with International Study (BSc with Honours).
-He is completing a PhD using computer-based research.
-Sam has taught research methods and statistics at University for three years, and he has also been a research assistant and research intern on a bunch of university-level projects.
+He is completing a PhD using computer-based research, involving psychophysiological measures and experiments he coded in Python and PsychoPy.
+He has also been a research assistant and research intern on a large number of university-level projects.

+Sam has taught research methods and statistics at University for three years.
+Sam runs three research-based lab classes weekly, and supports another two, totalling ten hours of research methods teaching each week.
+He is an accredited Associate Fellow of the Higher Education Academy, which recognises excellence in teaching practice.

 Sam is enthusiastic about data science and coding; he is the President of the University Data Science Society and co-organises the local branch of a national coding organisation called CodeUp.
 For more information about Sam, visit my [LinkedIn Page](https://www.linkedin.com/in/samashcroft/)